Moving Forward from the Diversity Summit

 Seated at round tables in the Cable Center, attendees of DU’s annual Diversity Summit shared both lunch and ideas, trying to tackle the biggest question of the two-day event: “What’s next?”

-“It's a really exciting opportunity to take the things you’ve been learning and grappling with over the course of the summit and translate that into answers,” said Anne DePrince, director of the Center for Community Engagement and Service Learning (CCESL), which sponsored the Call to Action Working Lunch Friday afternoon.
+“It's a really exciting opportunity to take the things you’ve been learning and grappling with over the course of the summit and translate that into answers,” said Anne DePrince, director of the Center for Community Engagement to advance Scholarship and Learning (CCESL), which sponsored the Call to Action Working Lunch Friday afternoon.
 “Our goal is to continue many of the conversations that have been under way for the last day and a half.”

 As people walked through the door, they chose to sit at themed tables.
 Each focused on one of 10 different themes related to community service, research, teaching and identifying community needs, among others.